-You can hire a professional press release copywriter or craft your own copy, keeping these guidelines in mind:
+“When writing a press release, your goals should be uniqueness, timeliness and top-of-the-mind awareness,” according to Entrepreneur.com.
+You can hire a professional press release copywriter or craft your own copy, keeping the following guidelines in mind:

 1. Create a compelling headline.
 It should be brief, clear and to the point, an ultra-compact version of the press release’s key point.
 Be sure to include your keywords to catch the reader’s interest and also the attention of search engines.

 2. Start strong.
 Your first paragraph should tell the story.
 The rest of your press release should provide the detail.
+Your lead should highlight the most interesting part of your release — that new product, upcoming event or award won.
 You have a matter of seconds to grab your readers’ attention.
 Don’t blow it with a weak opening.

 3. Use keyword-rich copy.
 Use those phrases that will help people find you via search engines.
-For example, if you’re an Orlando ad agency, be sure to use that exact phrase, “Orlando ad agency,” several times in your text.
+For example, if you’re an Orlando copywriter promoting the fact you’ve won an award, be sure to use that exact phrase, “Orlando copywriter,” several times in your text.

 4. Be concise.
 Don’t exceed two pages.
 A press release that’s too long won’t get read.

 5. Keep it simple.
 Internet readers don’t read word for word.
 They scan.
 Use short sentences.
 Steer clear of fancy language and jargon.
 Consider incorporating bulleted or numbered points, which make for quick reading and comprehension.